vyos/vyos-documentation/docs/system/system-display.rst

 This will set the time (in seconds) to hold each screen on the system display.

-.. cfgcmd:: set system display config
+.. cfgcmd:: set system display disabled

-The config option allows the entire system display configuration to be enabled or disabled without having to delete and re-create the configuration.
+The disabled option allows the system display configuration to be disabled while keeping the rest of the configuration.